 The glyph cells may have different colors.
 By default, the background of the glyph cell may be grey or white, and the caption may be grey or yellow.
 You can change the default white background color in Preferences.
 This might be useful when working on a color font with “white” glyphs.
 Additional colors may appear if you used color flags to color-mark the glyph cells.

 A white cell background means that a glyph exists in the font.
-A glyph can exist without an outline and/or with zero width.
+A glyph can be blank and non-spacing.

-If the glyph cell background is white and there is no image in it, it may be called a “blank glyph.”
+If the glyph cell background is white and there is no image in it, it may be called a blank glyph.
 A blank glyph exists in the font, but does not contain any outlines or components.
-The

-space character is usually an example of a blank glyph with a non-zero width.
-(Advance width is independent of the glyph content.)
+space character is usually an example of a spacing blank glyph.

 A yellow caption for a glyph cell means that the glyph is part of the currently selected set of glyphs, or, as we say, is “in the yellow zone” (see next section).
 Glyphs that are not part of the current set (filtered) have a grey caption instead.

-A strong red line in the cell caption means that the character has some naming conflict: either one name is used for multiple glyphs, or the glyph’s Unicode codepoint disagrees with its name.
+A strong red line in the cell caption means that the character has some naming conflict: either the same glyph name is used in multiple glyphs, or the glyph’s Unicode codepoint disagrees with its name.
 In such cases, you usually need to change either the glyph name or the Unicode codepoint.

 Some glyphs may be flagged with a different color for the caption and background:

 Flagging is very useful when you need to show visible differences among glyphs for easy identification.
 Read more about that later in the Flagging Glyphs section.